terry-b-cho/terry-b-cho.github.io/README.md

 - **Dynamic Hero Section**: Double-rimmed, interactive 3D headshot.
 - **Animated Scientific Backgrounds**: Neural network and DNA double helix, with crossfades and glassy overlays.
 - **Responsive Navigation**: Always-accessible, mobile-optimized navbar with a home-logo button.
-- **Infinite Logo Carousel**: Smooth, robust, and always colorful.
 - **Glassmorphic Contact Section**: Google Map card + modern info card, fully responsive.
-- **Accessibility & Dark Mode**: Keyboard navigation, ARIA labels, and beautiful in any light.
+- **Accessibility**: Keyboard navigation, ARIA labels.
+- **Dark Mode 🌙**:</b> The site is always in a beautiful, eye-friendly dark theme.

 ---

 ## 🎁 Hidden Features & Easter Eggs

-- <b>🧬 Hero Headshot Flip:</b> Click or tap the headshot for a 3D flip to a secret logo!
-(It flips back after a moment.)
-- <b>🧠 Animated Backgrounds:</b> Scroll between the neural network and DNA helix for a smooth, science-inspired transition.
+- <b>🧬 Animated Backgrounds:</b> Scroll between the neural network and DNA helix for a smooth, science-inspired transition.
 - <b>🏠 Home Logo Button:</b> Click the house logo in the navbar to instantly scroll to the top, even on mobile.
 - <b>🖱️ Scroll Indicator:</b> A perfectly centered, animated scroll cue appears only at the right moments.
 - <b>⚡ Logo Carousel:</b> The carousel is dynamically duplicated for infinite, seamless animation—try resizing your window!
-- <b>🔍 Accessibility:</b> All interactive elements are keyboard and screen reader friendly.
+- <b>🧠 Accessibility:</b> All interactive elements are keyboard and screen reader friendly.
-- <b>🌙 Dark Mode:</b> The site is always in a beautiful, eye-friendly dark theme.

 ---